Sustainability

 • Workforce evolution

-• Increased use of reclaimed water and renewable energy
+• Increased use of

-• Development of new sustainable services and products
+• Development of new

-Enhancement of GHG emission reporting obligations
+Enhancement of GHG emission

 • Increase in operating expenses

-• Continue to carry out GHG inventories according to ISO 14064-1 and regularly disclose information on greenhouse gas emissions
+• Continue to carry out GHG inventories

-• Increase in positive feedback and recognition from stakeholders
+positive feedback and

-• Enhance monitoring of climate and energy risks and strengthen operational resilience
+climate and energy risks

-Concerns or negative feedback from stakeholders
+Concerns and negative feedback

-• Decrease in operating revenue
+• Decrease in operating revenues

 • Increase in costs of capital

-• Regularly disclose ESG management efforts and results, as well as reinforce communication and interaction with stakeholders on an ongoing basis
+and results, as well as reinforce communication

-• Increase brand value and enhance company reputation
+• Enhance brand value and

-• Increase positive feedback and recognition from stakeholders
+positive feedback and

-• Expansion of corporate influence
+• Expansion of corporate

 Physical RiskRising average temperatures

-• Decrease in operating revenue
+• Decrease in operating revenues

 • Increase in operating costs